Package com.tccc.kos.commons.util

 addPauseListener

-to be notified of pause state changes.- Parameters:
+Add a listener to thePauseto be notified of pause state changes.- Parameters:

 -